 Seven-Segment Displays re some of the most common electronic display devices in use.
 They can be used to display any decimal digit by illuminating particular segments and leaving other segments dark.
 Seven-segment displays are constructed from seven LEDs that have been arranged in figure 8 pattern, as shown in Fig. 1.
 These LEDs function identically to individual LEDs by emitting light when a small current passes through them.

 The Blackboard uses a common anode display, which means all of the anode connections for a given digit are tied together as a common circuit node.
 To illuminate a given segment in a given digit, a high voltage must be applied to the digit’s anode and a low voltage to the segment’s cathodes.

 When working with Blackboard boards, the 4 anodes corresponding to the 4 digits are controlled by 4 transistors while the cathodes are connected to the FPGA directly.
 The transistors function like a voltage controlled switch.
-The ones used on Basys3 boards are PNP Bipolar transistors which act like closed switches when a low voltage is applied to the signal
+The ones used on Blackboard are PNP Bipolar transistors which act like closed switches when a low voltage is applied to the signal

 AN3.
 Thus, they pass the 3.3V high voltage onto the actual annodes

 A3 of the seven segment device.
 If the cathode of a segment is 0V at the time, the current will flow throught the LED of that segment and turn it on.
 If the cathode of a segment is at 3.3V high voltage, then there will not be a voltage drop across the segment LED and the segment will be off.